ltrgoddard/thesis/temp.markdown

     &lt;http://www.pnreview.co.uk\slash cgi-bin\slash scribe?item\_id=35&gt;
     \[accessed 28 November 2014\].

+[^122]: *Ibid*.

-[^122]: According to Davie in his admittedly partisan account, ‘Prynne’s
+[^123]: According to Davie in his admittedly partisan account, ‘Prynne’s
     emphasis is frequently on patience, on lowering the sights, settling for limited objectives’ (Davie, *Thomas Hardy and British Poetry*,
     p.
 113).

-[^123]: Prynne, ‘Force of Circumstance’, in *Force of Circumstance and
+[^124]: Prynne, ‘Force of Circumstance’, in *Force of Circumstance and
     Other Poems* (London: Routledge & Kegan Paul, 1962), p.
+1.

-1. This reticent relation between subject and object is similar to what Davie sees in Pound as the rejection of ‘an imperious, appropriating attitude towards the perceived world’ (Davie, *Ezra Pound: Poet as Sculptor*, p.
+[^125]: *Ibid*.
+This reticent relation between subject and object is
+    similar to what Davie sees in Pound as the rejection of ‘an imperious, appropriating attitude towards the perceived world’ (Davie, *Ezra Pound: Poet as Sculptor*, p.
 173).

-[^124]: Aristotle, *On Interpretation*, trans. by E.M.
+[^126]: Aristotle, *On Interpretation*, trans. by E.M.
 Edghill, in *The
     Works of Aristotle*, vol. 1, ed. by W.D.
 Ross (Oxford: Oxford University Press, 1928), 19a25.

-[^125]: Introducing ‘The Corn Burned by Sirius’ during a 1971 reading in
+[^127]: Introducing ‘The Corn Burned by Sirius’ during a 1971 reading in
     Vancouver, Prynne explained that the poem ‘is borrowed in every sense but the literal from a book which I have really had in my mind for years now, the *Consolation of Philosophy* by Boethius’ (Prynne,